Brooks LSD - Women's Review

 The second feature we adored, which we discussed more above, was the elastic armband for easy transport.
 Genius.
 These two factors were featured in the Brooks Canopy as well.
 The last little detail we appreciated was that the singular pocket was located on the lower back.
 We thought this was deliberately placed, helping drive home our conclusion that Brooks really did make this jacket for runners.
 This pocket is large enough to easily hold a large phone, like the iPhone 6, another bonus.

 Ah, we were excited to get to this part of the review.
 The LSD is, bluntly, an outrageously good value.
-At only $85, you get the weather resistance and comfort of the twice-as-expensive Flight RKT (for example), with even more features.
-Unless you're really looking for top-of-the-line weather resistance (see: Ultimate Direction Ultra Jacket) or stellar breathability (see: Airshed), the LSD and its price are pretty unbeatable.
+You get the weather resistance and comfort of some of the twice-as-expensive jackets, with even more features.
+Unless you're really looking for top-of-the-line weather resistance (see: Salomon Lightning Race) or stellar breathability (see: Arc'teryx Gaea), the LSD and its price are pretty unbeatable.

-We often gloat, here at OutdoorGearLab, that we spend months and months testing every product.
+We often gloat that we spend months and months testing every product.
 And we do.
 But, sometimes you know that something is going to rock the moment you take it out of the box.
 That was the case with the LSD.
 We instantly loved its comfortable design and knew its features were top-notch.
 Yes, it could be more breathable, but as the least expensive jacket in this review, we were blown away.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More